wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 .. note:: This article is from `Controls Engineering in FRC <https://file.tavsys.net/control/controls-engineering-in-frc.pdf>`__ by Tyler Veness with permission.

-From PID to model-based control
+From PID to Model-Based Control
 -------------------------------

 When tuning PID controllers, we focus on fiddling with controller parameters relating to the current, past, and future :term:`error` (P, I and D terms) rather than the underlying system states.
 While this approach works in a lot of situations, it is an incomplete view of the world.